dinhtungdu/dinhtungdu.github.io/_posts/2018-12-18-my-journey-at-automattic.md

 title: My journey at Automattic
 ---

 Today is a sad day for me.
 I received an email from the Happiness Hiring team said I didn't pass the second interview.
-The reason why I failed is my English fluency.
-It doesn't meet their requirement.
-I want to improve my fluency, so I start blogging again.
+The reason why I failed is my English fluency; it doesn't meet their requirement.
+I want to improve my fluency to re-apply, so I start blogging again.

 There are many blogs out there about applying to Automattic, so I'm not going to talk about the process again.
 Here are some notes from my first (failed) attempt, hope that help: